redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ### TODO

-* Move to a more centralized container repository instead of relying on rgoulding's development repository.
 * Create an OpenShift Operator for partner.yaml.
 This has very little merit for our use-case, but does align with the best practices Red Hat recommends.
 * Consider a transition to UBI 8.